← Back to Chat

 What Is ClickUp?

 Founded in 2017 by CEO Zeb Evans in San Diego, California, ClickUp has grown into one of the fastest-scaling SaaS companies in history.
-The platform now serves over 20 million users across 400,000+ organizations worldwide (ClickUp, 2025).
-With $537.5 million in total funding and a $4 billion valuation (Tracxn, 2025), ClickUp competes head-to-head with public companies like Monday.com and Asana while remaining privately held.
+The platform serves over 20 million users across 400,000+ organizations worldwide (ClickUp, 2025).
+With $537.5 million in total funding and a $4 billion valuation (Tracxn, 2026), ClickUp competes head-to-head with public companies like Monday.com and Asana while remaining privately held.
 The company employs roughly 1,487 people and counts IBM, Netflix, Spotify, and Google among its enterprise customers.
-Its mission is simple: replace every work app with a single connected workspace.
+Its mission is simple: replace every separate work app with a single connected workspace.

 Why Do Small Business Owners Love ClickUp in 2026?

 The biggest draw is value.
 ClickUp's free plan offers unlimited tasks and unlimited members, something no major competitor matches.
 Monday.com caps free accounts at 2 users, and Asana limits theirs to 2 teammates.
-When you do upgrade, paid plans start at just $7 per user per month, the lowest entry point in the category (ClickUp, 2025).
+When you upgrade, paid plans start at just $7 per user per month, the lowest entry point in the category (ClickUp, 2025).

 "Eight years ago, when we started, the vision was to replace all of your work software.
 In the age of AI, that's needed to an even greater extent." — Zeb Evans, CEO, ClickUp